Richmond.gov.uk

 Now, thanks to the lobbying and legal efforts from four local councils, the latest consultation finally includes information on long-term aviation forecasts and the new national air quality plan - both missing from the original consultation.
 In addition, for the first time, the Government has been forced to admit that expanding Gatwick airport makes financial and environmental sense.

-On 25 October 2016 the Government announced its support for a new runway at Heathrow.
-The scheme was taken forward in a draft ‘National Policy Statement’ – which was out for public consultation for 16 weeks.
+On 25 October 2016 the government announced its support for a new northwest runway at Heathrow.
+The scheme was taken forward in a draft ‘National Policy Statement’ (NPS) – which was out for public consultation for 16 weeks.
 The deadline was 25 May 2017.

-Richmond Council, along with Hillingdon, Wandsworth, Windsor and Maidenhead Councils are concerned that the Government’s consultation on expanding Heathrow Airport is misleading and does not provide a balanced view of the scheme’s costs and benefits.
+Richmond Council, along with Hillingdon, Wandsworth, Windsor and Maidenhead Councils, expressed concerns that the Government’s consultation on expanding Heathrow Airport is misleading and does not provide a balanced view of the scheme’s costs and benefits.

 See the Council's statement on the consultation.

-Therefore, to help residents understand the impact that Heathrow will really have on their local community, Richmond Council, along with the partner councils, created our own flyer – that is being sent to households across Richmond upon Thames.
+Therefore, to help residents understand the impact that Heathrow will really have on their local community, Richmond Council, along with the partner councils, created our own flyer, which was sent to households across Richmond upon Thames.
+View the Heathrow Expansion flyer (pdf, 1770KB)

 Drop-in sessions were hosted by the Department of Transport for residents to have their say on the proposals.
 We also created a helpful ‘prompt card(pdf, 511KB)’ to understand what questions to ask.

 Alternatively, residents could register their thoughts by using the freepost card that was sent with the Council flyer, or copies were available from local libraries or the Civic Centre.
-These cards should then have been returned to the Department for Transport (DfT).
+They were asked to return these to the Department for Transport (DfT).

 See the Council’s response to the consultation (pdf, 2.2 MB).